- IP6; InsP-6

-A small study of breast cancer patients showed that IP6 in combination with inositol may reduce chemotherapy side effects.
-Myo-inositol may have chemopreventive effects in some patients with chronic lung disease.
+Small studies of breast cancer patients showed that IP6 may reduce chemotherapy-induced side effects.
+Myo-inositol may also have chemopreventive effects in some patients with chronic lung disease.
 Large-scale studies are needed to confirm these effects.

-A small study of breast cancer patients showed that IP6 in combination with inositol may be effective in reducing chemotherapy side effects.
+Small studies of breast cancer patients showed that IP6 may be effective in reducing chemotherapy-associated side effects.
 Larger studies are needed.

-Your are taking mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc in the stomach and reduce their bioavailability.
+Your are taking mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc and reduce their bioavailability.

-Your are taking anticoagulants/antiplatelet agents: IP6 has antiplatelet activity and may increase the risk of bleeding.
+Your are taking anticoagulants/antiplatelets: IP6 also has antiplatelet activity and may increase bleeding risk.
+Clinical relevance is not known.